AdobeXD/plugin-samples/guides/getting-started.md

 4. Here we add the `Text` object to the scenegraph.
 It should show up at the (0, 0) coordinates, so if you don't see it, try zooming out or panning until you do.

-5. We bring the added text into the artboard by moving it by using the scenenode method, [moveInParentCoordinatres](https://github.com/AdobeXD/Plugin-Reference/blob/master/reference/scenegraph.md#scenenodemoveinparentcoordinatesdeltax-deltay).
-Without this, the text would have been rendered outside of the artboard.

-6. The final part of `main.js` is to export a map object, which associates the JavaScript handler function with the commandId property declared in the manifest earlier.
+5. The final part of `main.js` is to export a map object, which associates the JavaScript handler function with the commandId property declared in the manifest earlier.
 The command ID (the part to the left of the `:` here) must match the commandId value declared in your manifest exactly.

 ## Invoke your plugin